Doesntmeananything/microservices-task/README.md

-# Asynchronous Microservices with RabbitMQ and Node.js
+# Asynchronous Microservices with RabbitMQ, Redis, and Node.js

 This repo contains two microservices that perform database negotation and expose public API to interact with.
 The caching microservice related to them [can be found here](https://github.com/Doesntmeananything/cache-service).